mitchell-tesch/ghConcept/README.md

 </div>

 ### Description
-Hops server hosted Grasshopper components for use with the RAM Concept CE Version 9 Update 4 API.
+Hops server hosted Grasshopper components for use with the RAM Concept 2023 API.

 #### Requirements